acomarcho/acomarcho/README.md

 <img src="https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white">

 # Homepage and Portfolio
 You can visit me at https://acomarcho.github.io/.
-The site is currently an old version of it as I'm currently remaking it from scratch.
+Be wary that the site is still a work in project.

 # Featured Works
 <a href="https://github.com/acomarcho/kataBaku">kataBaku</a>:  A website for Indonesian people to study the correct spelling of words.